Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Data/AddFeaturesWithSharedTemplate/readme.md

 ## Use case

 Preset and group shared templates support guided, repeatable, high-quality editing.
-Preset templates place predefined feature arrangements, while group templates create related feature sets relative to a user-defined base geometry.
-By automatically applying attributes, symbology, geometry settings, and feature relationships, they help field staff create consistent, fully configured assets with only a few choices.
+Preset templates place predefined feature arrangements, while group templates create feature sets relative to a user-defined base geometry.
+By automatically applying attributes, symbology, geometry settings, and feature relationships/associations, they help field staff create consistent, fully configured assets with only a few choices.

 ## How to use the sample